agoel41/react-app/README.md

 **Concepts used**

 - Handling user inputs with forms and elments
-- Making API requests with React
+- Making API requests with React and Axios
 - Building list of records
   - Rendering lists
   - Map statements